juxhouse/bela-resources/updaters/Java-Maven.md

 ## Prepare Your Maven Project

 Install your Maven project.
+Multi-module projects are supported too.

-For a simple Maven project, for example, that is done running:
+For a standard Maven project, run:

 `mvn clean install`